muhammad-ali-banbhan/SQL-Chronicles/README.md

-# SQL-Chronicles
-My journey through the world of SQL, documenting my learning, practice queries, and projects.
-From basic syntax to advanced concepts, this repository chronicles my progress.

 # SQL Chronicles 🚀

 Welcome to my SQL Chronicles!
 This repository serves as a personal log of my journey into the fascinating world of Structured Query Language (SQL).
 Here, I'll be documenting my learning process, practicing various SQL concepts, and solving real-world data challenges.